 FUNCTION inList% (search AS STRING, lst() AS STRING, lstSize AS INTEGER)

-DIM loBound AS INTEGER, hiBound AS INTEGER, middle AS INTEGER
+DIM iFloor AS INTEGER, iCeiling AS INTEGER, iMiddle AS INTEGER

-' lstSize is the length in elements, not the upper boundary!
+' lstSize is the length of the array in entries, not the upper boundary!

 CASE ELSE